refactoredpro/AI-102-Course/Module 1 - Getting Started/readme.md

 The Azure AI services APIs are REST-based, so you can consume them by submitting JSON requests over HTTP.
 In this example, you'll explore a console application that uses the **Language** REST API to perform language detection; but the basic principle is the same for all of the APIs supported by the Azure AI Services resource.

-2. View the contents of the **rest-client** folder, and note that it contains a file for configuration settings:
+2. View the contents of the **rest-client** folder, and add a file called ".env" to store your configuration settings (endpoint and key which is sensitive):

-    - **Python**: .env

-    Open the configuration file and update the configuration values it contains to reflect the **endpoint** and an authentication **key** for your Azure AI services resource.
+      Create and open the .env configuration file and update the configuration values it contains to reflect the **endpoint** and an authentication **key** for your Azure AI services resource.
 Save your changes.

+      You will need to add the following lines:

+      AI_SERVICE_ENDPOINT="insert your endpoint here"
+      AI_SERVICE_KEY="insert your key here"

 3. Note that the **pyhton-rest-call** folder contains a code file for the client application: